Do you know your rights? When Government turns its awesome power on you, what should you do?:

 Under 21?
 Know your rights under Minnesota’s underage drinking laws.

 Drive a car?
 Learn tips on avoiding traffic stops.
-You have a wealth of legal information here at your disposal.
+And you have a wealth of legal information right here at your disposal.

 Your lawyer can help you take steps to protect yourself from the injustice and awesome power of the government.